Tennessee State Route 20

-State Route 20 (SR 20) is a 143.04 mi long east–west primary state highway that begins in Dyersburg and ending near Summertown.
+State Route 20 (SR 20) is a 143.04 mi long east–west primary state highway that begins in Dyersburg and ends near Summertown.
 SR 20 is unsigned and concurrent with U.S. Route 412 (US 412) for its entire length, except for a short section between Hohenwald and Summertown.
 Along its route, SR 20 traverses parts of both Middle Tennessee and West Tennessee.

 Route description

 Dyer County

 SR 20 begins in Dyer County in Dyersburg as the unsigned companion route of US 412 at an expansive parclo interchange with US 51/US 412/SR 3/SR 211.
 US 412/SR 20 go south as a 4-lane freeway to a diamond interchange with SR 104, where it downgrades to a 4-lane expressway just before crossing the North Fork of the Forked Deer River and leaving Dyersburg.
 They then curve to the southeast as they pass through farmland and have a diamond interchange with SR 210.
 US 412/SR 20 continue southeast and cross into Crockett County.